you-zhou/notes/dev.md

 letters = ['s', 'p', 'a', 'm'] word = ''.join(letters)
 ```
 This will set the value of the variable word to ‘spam’.
-This idiom can be applied to lists and tuples.
+This idiom can be applied to **lists and tuples**.